hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 <a name="nested_workload_identity_config"></a> The `workload_identity_config` block supports:

-* `identity_namespace` (Optional, Deprecated) - Currently, the only supported identity namespace is the project's default.

 * `workload_pool` (Optional) - The workload pool to attach all Kubernetes service accounts to.
 Currently, the only supported identity namespace is the project of the cluster.

 ```hcl